-As a result of DISH Network's previously disclosed higher than normal inventory levels, during the six months ended June 30, 2011, DISH Network purchased fewer digital set-top boxes and related components from us.
-It is possible that DISH Network will continue to purchase fewer digital set-top boxes and related components from us in 2011 than it purchased during 2010.
+As a result of DISH Network's previously disclosed higher than normal inventory levels, during the three and nine months ended September 30, 2011, DISH Network purchased fewer digital set-top boxes and related components from us.
+It is possible that DISH Network revenue will be lower in the future than it has been in the past.
 This decrease could have a material adverse effect on our results of operations.
-In addition, to the extent that DISH Network's gross subscriber additions decrease or DISH Network experiences a net loss of subscribers, sales of our digital set-top boxes and related components to DISH Network may further decline, which in turn could have a further material adverse effect on our financial position and results of operations.
+In addition, to the extent that DISH Network's gross subscriber additions continue to decrease or DISH Network continues to experience a net loss of subscribers, sales of our digital set-top boxes and related components to DISH Network may further decline, which in turn could have a further material adverse effect on our financial position and results of operations.
 As a result, there can be no assurance that we will have positive cash flows from operations.
 Furthermore, if we experience negative cash flows, our existing cash and marketable investment securities balances may be reduced.